hakimel/reveal.js/README.md

 When `showNotes` is enabled notes are also included when you [export to PDF](https://github.com/hakimel/reveal.js#pdf-export).

+#### Speaker notes clock and timer

+The speaker notes window will also show:

+- Time elapsed since the beginning of the presentation.
+If you hover the mouse above this section, a timer reset button will appear.
+- Current wall-clock time

 ## Server Side Speaker Notes

 In some cases it can be desirable to run notes on a separate device from the one you're presenting on.
 The Node.js-based notes plugin lets you do this using the same note definitions as its client side counterpart.
 Include the required scripts by adding the following dependencies: